The RealReal

 The RealReal, Inc. is an online marketplace for users to buy and sell luxury goods that are authenticated by experts.
+It was started in 2011 by Julie Wainwright and is headquartered in San Francisco.

-It has more than 38 million members, and has sold nearly 40 million items as of Sept.
-30, 2023.
+It has more than 38 million members, and has sold nearly 40 million items as of September 30, 2023.

 History

 The RealReal was founded in 2011 by Julie Wainwright, an e-commerce entrepreneur.
 By July 2018, the company had raised $288 million in venture capital funding.

 On May 31, 2019, The RealReal submitted a preliminary filing (S-1) to the SEC to go public.

 On June 28, 2019, The RealReal went public on Nasdaq under the symbol REAL and raised $300 million during its IPO.

 On June 22, 2022, The RealReal announced that its founder and CEO Julie Wainwright had stepped down.
 The company appointed President and COO Rati Sahi Levesque and its CFO Robert Julian as interim co-CEOs.

 On January 25, 2023, The RealReal announced the appointment of E-Commerce and Digital Executive John E. Koryl as CEO and Board Member.

 On October 28, 2024, The RealReal announced Rati Sahi Levesque, the company's second employee and co-founder, as CEO.

 At the end of 2024, The RealReal announced full year profitability.